bhristova/quizMe/README.md

 How to run client:
 - Go to quizMeClient/src/config.json and set port in "port" (same as the one set in "sslPort").
+- Since project has been created with Create React App, you will need to install it.
+Run the command "npm install react-scripts" in the project's folder.
 - Open a console in quizMeClient/src and run the command "npm start".

 Enjoy!